omahs/Auto-Photoshop-StableDiffusion-Plugin/README.md

 # Method 3: The UXP method (Instruction for Developers):
 For artists we recommend you use [the one click installer](#one-click-installer).
-If you are a developer Watch the any of these videos or follow the instruction bellow.
+If you are a developer Watch any of these videos or follow the instructions below.

 <a href="https://www.youtube.com/watch?v=BNzdhEpFHrg&ab_channel=Abdsart" title="How To Install Auto Photoshop Stable Diffusion Plugin by Abdullah Alfaraj" rel="Click Here to Watch How To Install Tutorial by Abdullah Alfaraj"><img src="https://user-images.githubusercontent.com/7842232/217941315-8d4a3b25-1a83-4dac-b921-79b3f82e0536.png" style="width:500px"></a>